-(1) a Master of Arts in Psychology, Counseling and Guidance;

-(2) a Specialist in Education in School Psychology,

-a Specialist in Education in School Counseling, other individually tailored Specialist in Education degrees designed to prepare unique specialists;

-(3) a Doctor of Education in School Psychology, and

-a Doctor of Education in Psychology, Counseling, and Guidance.
+- 1. a Master of Arts in Psychology, Counseling and Guidance; - 2. a Specialist in Education in School Psychology, a Specialist in Education in School Counseling, other individually tailored Specialist in Education degrees designed to prepare unique specialists; - 3. a Doctor of Education in School Psychology, and a Doctor of Education in Psychology, Counseling, and Guidance.

-Programs at the masters degree level may be focused through advisor consultation and course selection on diverse areas in psychology and counseling.
-The following are the most frequently chosen: secondary and junior college counseling; elementary school counseling; counseling in non-school settings;

-and a broad program without counselor training.
+Programs at the masters degree level may be focused through adviser consultation and course selection on diverse areas in psychology and counseling.
+The following are the most frequently chosen: secondary and junior college counseling; elementary school counseling; counseling in non-school settings; and a broad program without counselor training.
 The doctoral program in Psychology, Counseling and Guidance has sufficient flexibility to permit preparation for a variety of fields, such as counselor education, administration of counseling and guidance services, college instruction, counseling in colleges, and research in psychology and counseling.
 Specialization in school psychology can be obtained at either the specialist degree or the doctoral degree level.

 Two years of teaching experience are required for programs leading to endorsement in school counseling.
 One year must be completed before admission and the second year before graduation.
-School psychology programs require two years (of at least nine months each) of any job experience which involved interpersonal interaction and responsibiltiy to a supervisor for job performance.
-School and/or child related experiences are preferred.
+It is recommended that students have two years of work experience prior to entering the school psychology degree programs.
+Although teaching experience is not required, two years of school and/or child related experience is a recommended prerequisite for admission into the school psychology program.
 Programs in counseling which do not lead to school certification require two years of work experience in related areas prior to admission.
 Only in a general masters degree program without counselor training would a student be admitted without some previous work experience.
 Students in non-counseling programs or those not wishing to engage in counseling should indicate this preference when entering the program.
 At graduation their records will be marked as a non-counseling program.